svetar21/multicloud-cx/content/060-SupportedChannels/10-Channels.md

 ---
-title: "Digital Interactions"
+title: "Interaction Types"
 chapter: true
 weight: 10
 ---

-## Digital Interactions
+## Interaction Types

-Other then chat and voice following channels/interactions are available in your Azure EOD Personal:
+Other then chat and voice following interaction types are available for routing in your Azure EOD Personal:
 - Email
 - Callback
 - Social Media (WhatsApp, Twitter, Facebook)